The following questions and answers apply to Junior Deferral Program applicants.

 How should I submit my LSAT and/or GRE score(s) to HLS?

 All JDP applicants, whether taking the LSAT or GRE, will report their standardized test scores through their application portal.
 Instructions for submission can be found on the application form.

 Please note, GRE test scores are officially reported approximately two weeks after the test date.
 Candidates should wait until the official scaled score has been released before reporting their test results.
 Applicants who disregard this policy and report a raw, composite score may jeopardize their chances of admission to Harvard Law School.

 When should I take the LSAT or GRE and how long are my scores valid?

-To apply to JDP, you must take the LSAT or GRE by the application deadline of July 1 even if the score(s) will not be officially available until after the deadline.
+To apply to the JDP, you must take the LSAT or GRE before the application deadline of July 1 even if the official score(s) will not be available until after the deadline.

 What are the range of standardized test scores and GPAs of last year’s admitted JDP applicants?

 Information about the testing statistics, academic backgrounds, and demographics of our previous JDP admitted students is reflected within the larger 1L student body.
 For reference, please view our 1L Class Profile.

 Please note, however, that admission decisions are based on the Admission Committee’s experienced judgment applied to individual cases, and many factors are considered.
 Quantitative factors, while informative, are not dispositive in our selection process.
 There are no “cut-off” standardized test scores below which an application will not be considered in its entirety, and there is no minimum score required to be granted admission.
 Applicants are encouraged to prepare for and provide the strongest standardized test results possible while noting that they comprise only one of the various application components.